Skip to main content

 5. Press Send test notification

-If the test notification doesn’t arrive, make sure APNs credentials are synced and that the app has notification permissions enabled on the device.
+If the test notification doesn’t arrive, make sure your platform credentials are synced (APNs for iOS, FCM for Android) and that the app has notification permissions enabled on the device.

 Best Practices